LimJH2002/leetcode-bot/README.md

-# LeetCode Daily Progress Telegram Bot
+# LeetCode Daily Checker Bot

-This bot helps groups track their daily LeetCode progress.
-Users can declare their daily completion, check their status, and incur penalties for missing their daily target.
+This Telegram bot helps groups of friends stay motivated in their LeetCode challenges.
+Users declare their daily LeetCode completion, and the bot keeps track of progress, applying penalties for missed days, while rewarding consistent completion with credits.

-## Features
+## Features:

-1. **User Registration**: Users can be added to the tracking list either by interacting with the bot or by being added by another user using the `/add` command.
+1. **User Addition**: New users can join by sending `/start` or `/hello`.
+Users can also add others or themselves using `/add @username` or `/add ME`.
-2. **Daily Progress Tracking**: Users can declare their daily LeetCode completion using the `/daily` command.
+2. **Daily Completion**: Users declare their daily LeetCode completion using `/daily`.
+Completing more than 3 dailies consecutively earns them credits.
-3. **Penalties**: At a specified time each day (currently set to 5am), the bot checks the progress of all registered users.
-Those who have not declared their daily completion incur a penalty.
+3. **Penalties & Credits**: If a user misses a day, they get a $10 penalty.
+However, if they have credits (from consistent completion), a credit will be used instead of applying a penalty.
-4. **Status Checking**: Users can check their daily progress and total penalties using the `/status` command.
+4. **Status Check**: Using `/status`, users can check their daily progress, penalties, and available credits.
+5. **Group Overview**: `/members` provides a list of all group members, their penalties, and credits.

-## Commands
+## Commands:

-- `/start`, `/hello`: Start the bot and add your username to the group members.
+- `/start, /hello`: Greet the bot and get added to the group members.
+- `/add @username`: Add a user to the group members by mentioning them.
-- `/add [username]` or `/add [@username]`: Add a specified username or mention to the group members list.
+- `/add ME`: Add yourself to the group members list.
-- `/members`: Show the list of all group members along with their penalties.
+- `/members`: Show all group members, their penalties, and credits.
-- `/daily`: Declare your daily LeetCode completion.
+- `/daily`: Declare your daily LeetCode completion and check your credits.
 - `/username`: Check your current Telegram username.
-- `/status`: Check your daily progress and penalties.
+- `/status`: Check your daily progress, penalties, and credits.
-- `/help`: Display the list of available commands.
+- `/help`: Display the available commands.

-## Installation and Setup

-1. Clone the repository.
-2. Ensure you have all the required packages installed.
-3. Set the `BOT_TOKEN` environment variable to your Telegram bot token.
-4. Run the bot script.
+Stay motivated and happy coding!